Independent Contractor Verification

 The distinction between an independent contractor relationship and an employment relationship is an important and sometimes ambiguous one.
 Independent contractors, as opposed to employees, are not protected by labor standards, workers compensation, or unemployment insurance, and are treated differently than employees for tax purposes by the Internal Revenue Service.
 Contrary to some common thought, parties may not simply agree that their relationship is an independent contracting relationship rather than employment.
 The distinction is based, under law, upon objective characteristics of the relationship.
 The intent of the parties is only one of twenty such characteristics.

-The North Dakota Department of Labor is authorized by N.D.C.C. § 34-05-01.4 to verify the independent contractor status of future or existing work relationships in the state.
+The North Dakota Department of Labor and Human Rights is authorized by N.D.C.C. § 34-05-01.4 to verify the independent contractor status of future or existing work relationships in the state.
 While verification is not mandatory for parties wishing to work as or hire independent contractors, it is available on a voluntary basis to workers and firms who would like to receive a formal verification from the State as to the status of their work relationship.

-In determining the status of workers who apply for Independent Contractor verification, the Department of Labor will apply the "Common Law" test.
+In determining the status of workers who apply for Independent Contractor verification, the Department of Labor and Human Rights will apply the "Common Law" test.
 The test contains twenty factors that have been developed, based on an examination of case law and rulings, considering whether an individual is an employee or an independent contractor.
 There is no certain number of the twenty points of the Common Law test that must be met in order to qualify as an independent contractor, and the degree of importance of each factor varies depending on the occupation and factual context in which the services are performed.
 A list of the twenty factors can be found below.

 If the Department is unable to provide an affirmative verification of independent contractor status, it does not mean that the worker and firm cannot start or continue the relationship unchanged.
 However, no protection from retroactive liability for premiums, penalties, taxes, wages, etc. is afforded to either party.